s-m-k/SteamworksWrapper/README.md

 }
 ```

-So far it only supports leaderboards in a limited way, achievements and some stats.
+So far it only supports leaderboards and workshop in a limited way, achievements and some stats.
 You can also get a list of friends, friend names and your own ID.
 It's all very limited, but that's what I need for my game.
 Feel free to expand it.

 It's WIP and not all of it has been tested yet, so again, use at your own risk.